| Chapter 2Basic Channel Input Specifications In a sense, data acquisition hardware is a commodity. All you need

 converter includes a DC amplifier with programmable gain, and a

+DC level shifter to provide programmable offset.
 Suppose the A/D converter is designed to take voltages from zero

 to 1 volt positive, but youre sensor puts out voltage in the